qanastek/sdialog/docs/sdialog/index.rst

 PersonaDialogGenerator
 ^^^^^^^^^^^^^^^^^^^^^^

+The ``PersonaDialogGenerator`` class generates dialogues between two personas, enforcing role-play and scenario constraints.
+It automatically constructs system prompts for both personas and ensures the dialogue starts with a greeting and follows scenario instructions.

 - **Purpose:** Generates dialogues between two personas, enforcing role-play and scenario constraints.
 - **Features:**

   - Automatically constructs system prompts for both personas.
   - Ensures the dialogue starts with a greeting and follows scenario instructions.
   - Supports scenario metadata and output formatting.